 For Ron Singer, losing his memory meant losing his livelihood.
 “That was the end of my acting career,” says Singer, 79, of his age-related moderate cognitive impairment.
 “I said to my wife, ‘I simply can’t memorize my lines.
 It’s impossible and I’m terrified.’ ”

 That fear has since been replaced by renewed optimism, thanks to a CAMH study that pairs brain stimulation with memory and problem-solving exercises.
-As the largest ever Canadian clinical trial on dementia prevention, PACt-MD draws on the expertise of CAMH’s geriatrics team, Temerty Centre for Therapeutic Brain Intervention, and Research Imaging Centre.
+As the largest ever Canadian clinical trial on dementia prevention, PACt-MD draws on the expertise of CAMH’s geriatrics team, Temerty Centre for Therapeutic Brain Intervention, and Brain Health Imaging Centre.
 CAMH is leading the study—which is funded by Brain Canada and the Chagnon family— with four other major Toronto academic hospitals participating.

 “There have been times when I was frightened that I would not be able to remember certain things I had to remember,” Singer says.
 “This program has made me feel less frightened in that way, more confident.
 I’m excited about the present and hopeful about the future.”